umbraco-community/awesome-umbraco/UMBRACO-V8.md

 ## Developer tools

+* [301 URL Tracker](https://our.umbraco.org/projects/developer-tools/301-url-tracker) - Manage and redirect legacy URLs and 404s.
 * [CMSImport*](https://soetemansoftware.nl/cmsimport) - import content or members from any datasource into Umbraco.
 * [Optimus](https://our.umbraco.org/projects/developer-tools/optimus) - Bundling and minification of your CSS and Javascript.
 * [uSync](https://our.umbraco.org/projects/developer-tools/usync/) - Syncing tool for reading and writing the database elements to disk.
 * [Skybrud.Umbraco.Redirects](https://our.umbraco.com/packages/website-utilities/skybrud-redirects/) - Redirects manager for Umbraco.
 * [Our HealthChecks](https://our.umbraco.com/packages/backoffice-extensions/ourumbracohealthchecks/) - Adds addtional health checks to the back office.
+* [DateFolders](https://our.umbraco.com/packages/developer-tools/datefolders/) - Creates Datefolders (year/month(/day)) for the specified doctype for Umbraco
+* [AlphabetFolders](https://our.umbraco.com/packages/developer-tools/alphabetfolders/) - Creates AlphabetFolders for the specified doctype for Umbraco

 ### Deployment